-This is a generalization of the notion of semiconcave functions in the Euclidean space, for which we refer to [19].
-We also refer the reader to [8] for another notion of horizontal semiconcavity called C-nearly horizontal semiconcavity, which will also be used later; see Definition (4.1) for a precise definition.
-In Proposition (4.2), we will also discuss the relation between these two notions of horizontal semiconcavity.
+This is a generalisation of the notion of semiconcave functions in the Euclidean space, for which we refer to [19].
+We also refer the reader to [8] for another notion of horizontal semiconcavity called C-nearly horizontal semiconcavity, which will also be used later; see definition 4.1 for a precise definition.
+In proposition 4.2, we will also discuss the relation between these two notions of horizontal semiconcavity.

-A function u is called h-semiconvex it -u is h-semiconcave.
-Similarly to the characterization in (2.20) for h-concave functions, the notion of h-semiconcavity can be characterized by a bound for the horizontal Hessian in the viscosity sense.
+A function u is called h-semiconvex if -u is h-semiconcave.
+Similarly to the characterisation in (2.20) for h-concave functions, the notion of h-semiconcavity can be characterised by a bound for the horizontal Hessian in the viscosity sense.